jm-multiverse/secret-recipe/README.md

 ## Acknowledgements
 Thank you to:
-- **Multiverse/Expedia Group** for the apprenticeship program and providing me with an opportunity to learn and grow as a software development engineer.
+- **Multiverse/Expedia Group** for the apprenticeship program and providing me with the opportunity to learn and grow as a software development engineer.
 - My colleagues and fellow apprentices for their encouragement throughout the program.
 - The developers of the tools and libraries used in this project, including Kotlin, Spring Boot, Docker, and many more.